 “I’m Mark DeDumas.”

 “I’d love to, but I need to deliver this present to my grandmother.
-It’s her birthday and-” Her voice drifted when she looked at the package wrapped in brown paper at her feet.
+It’s her birthday and-” Her voice drifted when she looked at the shattered package at her feet.
 “Oh no!
 I was enjoying our conversation so much I forgot all about this!”

-As she lifted it, the two heard a sound not unlike broken glass.
+As she lifted it, the two heard a sound reminiscent of shuffling glass shards.
 “Oh my God!
 It’s broken!”

 Mark reached toward her then stopped.
-He didn’t feel it would be inappropriate to hold her though he very much would have liked to wrap her in his arms.
+He didn’t feel it would be inappropriate to hold her though he very much would have liked for her to feel his warm embrace.
 “I’m so sorry!
 What was inside?”

 “An antique Korean vase.
 I paid over $200 for it.”